-DbSchema is built for enterprise schema governance, change review, and cross-environment consistency.
-Keep an offline model in Git, collaborate across teams, and publish documentation that developers, analysts, and stakeholders can navigate in minutes.
+Built for enterprise schema governance, change review, and cross-environment consistency, with an offline model you can keep in Git, team collaboration, and documentation that developers, analysts, and stakeholders can navigate in minutes.

 Get to your first Teradata schema diagram in minutes.
 No account, no credit card.